-In this article, we'll explain what a webinar really is, how to use webinars in your business, and discuss how webinars work so you can walk away with some practical ideas about running and benefiting from webinars.
+In this article, we'll explain what a webinar really is, how to use webinars in your business, and discuss how webinars work.
+You'll walk away with some practical ideas about running and benefiting from webinars.
 We'll also answer some questions like "are webinars live" and "how do I make a webinar?"

 As mentioned in the earlier webinar definition, a webinar is a seminar conducted online.
 It allows you to host a virtual meeting without the need to find a suitable physical venue.
-With a webinar you can share your presentation with your audience without physically being there.
+With a webinar, share your presentation with your audience without physically being there.

-Your audience, on the other hand, gets the benefit of participating without leaving the comfort of their home as they can simply watch your webinar using their desktop or laptop computer or mobile device.
+Your audience gets the benefit of participating without leaving the comfort of their home.
+They can simply watch your webinar using their desktop or laptop computer or mobile device.

 In most cases, webinars are business-related and are used as an authority-building or relationship-building tactic.
-However, webinars can also be used internally for team meetings, especially if you work with an international, remote team.
+Webinars can also be used internally for team meetings, especially if you work with an international, remote team.

 A webinar offers the following benefits when it comes to communicating with your audience:

-- Interactivity through live chat between the host and the attendees as well as attendees themselves, which not only allows webinar host to engage with their audience and build a relationship but also to improve the webinar based on the feedback received.
+- Interactivity through live chat between the host and the attendees as well as attendees themselves.
+This not only allows webinar hosts to engage with their audience and build a relationship, but also to improve the webinar based on the feedback received.

 - The ability to share your screen and your webcam so your audience can not only see your presentation, but also your face.

-- The ability for your audience to ask questions and participate in polls, which is another way to keep the audience engaged throughout the webinar.
+- The ability for your audience to ask questions and take part in polls, which is another way to keep the audience engaged throughout the webinar.